-Owen Wilson Ready to Oh Wow You In Disney+’s Loki Show
+Owen Wilson Ready to Oh Wow You in Disney+’s Loki Show

 If there’s anyone good-humored enough to tangle with a malevolent, dimension-hopping god of mischief and take it all in stride, it’s Owen Wilson.
 So, it makes sense that he’s reportedly the latest addition to the cast of the Disney+ show Loki.
 According to Variety, Wilson joins series star Tom Hiddleston, who plays the titular Asgardian anti-hero, and Yesterday actress Sophia Di Martino.

-After appearing most recently in Marvel’s Avengers: Endgame in 2019, Loki’s Disney+ show will reportedly “feature the master of magic popping up at different times in human history and influencing major events,” Evil Forrest Gump-style.
-There are currently no details about Owen Wilson’s role available as of yet, but we’re going to go out a limb and guess his character will look, sound, and act exactly like Owen Wilson.
+After appearing most recently in Marvel’s Avengers: Endgame in 2019, Loki’s Disney+ show will reportedly “feature the master of magic popping up at different times in human history and influencing major events,” Evil Forrest Gump style.
+There are currently no details available about Owen Wilson’s role as of yet, but we’re going to go out on a limb and guess his character will look, sound, and act exactly like Owen Wilson.